 Battle Ground is a medium-sized city located in the state of Washington.
 With a population of 19,407 people and seven constituent neighborhoods, Battle Ground is the 59th largest community in Washington.

-The percentage of adults in Battle Ground who are college-educated is close to the national average for all communities of 21.84%: 20.44% of the adults in Battle Ground have a bachelor's degree or advanced degree.
+The percentage of adults in Battle Ground who are college-educated is close to the national average for all communities of 21.84%: 20.72% of the adults in Battle Ground have a bachelor's degree or advanced degree.

-The per capita income in Battle Ground in 2010 was $22,720, which is lower middle income relative to Washington, and middle income relative to the rest of the US.
-This equates to an annual income of $90,880 for a family of four.
+The per capita income in Battle Ground in 2010 was $22,301, which is lower middle income relative to Washington, and middle income relative to the rest of the US.
+This equates to an annual income of $89,204 for a family of four.
 However, Battle Ground contains both very wealthy and poor people as well.

+Battle Ground is a somewhat ethnically-diverse city.
 The people who call Battle Ground home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Battle Ground residents report their race to be White, followed by Asian.
-Important ancestries of people in Battle Ground include Irish, English, Ukrainian, and Dutch.
+Important ancestries of people in Battle Ground include English, Irish, Dutch, and Ukrainian.